grumply/purehs.org/docs/pure-core-0.7.0.0.md

 * `unmounted` is run immediately before a component has been invalidated and will no longer receive updates.
 The unmounting itself will happen subsequent to the invalidation and in an animation frame and possibly an idle callback.

 > Note that [pure-dom](/doc/pure-dom/0.7.0.0) may not render every intermediate view, but all intermediate states are seen during updates.
 See [Alan Kay on assignment](https://softwareengineering.stackexchange.com/questions/81197/what-did-alan-kay-mean-by-assignment-in-the-early-history-of-smalltalk) for a theoretical understanding of the problems that the two-phase update/render loop solves.
+While components allow for direct assignment, abstractions like [pure-elm](/doc/pure-elm/0.7.0.0) build upon the component abstraction to remediate this issue by allowing the stateful context to optionally react to received messages.

 There exists a [Default](/doc/pure-default/0.7.0.0) instance for `Comp`.